zzjjjiang/python-starter/Intro/readme.md

 ```

 # Ex: 18 Random Number Game
 Create a program generates a random number 1-10 inclusive.
-Th program prompts the user to enter a number between 1-10.
+The program prompts the user to enter a number between 1-10.
 If the user number is too low the program prints `Too low`.
 If the user number is too high, the program prints `Too high`.
 If the user number is equal to the number the program generated print `You guessed it!!!` and the program terminates.

 Example Usage:
 ```